wujibi123/BBN-Vanguard-Website/README.md

 		- *Can't use the real time database because there's no blocking function for retrieving data*
 		- ~~Creat Testing Version of the Database~~
 		- ~~Show PDF on page~~
-		- Use firebase Querys to systematically show articles by date
+		- ~Use firebase Querys to systematically show articles by date~
-		- **Later, after design is done**
 		- Write the real database
+			- Issues (collections) --> articles (collections) --> individual articles (doc)
+				- Each issue also has fields (link, volume, date)
+				- Each individual article has (link, volume, date, type, name, author)
 		- Sort articles by title, issue, and name
 - Write sorting and filtering algorithm for the articles

 ## NOTES